 Also, if you don’t love the look of the tin foil that a ready-made crust comes in, you can always pop the whole thing into a cute pie pan like mine and use a gold pie server, making it look more official instantly.

-Maybe some cute pink plates as well??
+Maybe some pretty dessert plates as well??
 Are you a fan of the no-bake pie yet?
 If so, what’s your favorite to make? xo.
 Laura

 - mixer or hand blender